1. Planning and Governance

-Foster a culture where cyber security risk management is an important and valued aspect of decision-making and where cyber security risk management processes are understood and applied.
+Foster a culture where cyber security risk management is a demonstrable factor in decision-making and where cyber security risk management processes are understood and applied.

 Agencies must manage cyber security risks to safeguard and secure their information and systems.
 Agencies must:

-Classify information and systems according to their business value (i.e. the impact of loss of confidentiality, integrity or availability), adhere to the requirements of the NSW Government Information Classification Labelling and Handling Guidelines and
+and systems according to their business value (i.e. the impact of loss of confidentiality, integrity or availability).

 Ensure cyber security requirements are built into procurements and into the early stages of projects and the system development life cycle (SDLC), including agile projects.
-Any upgrades to existing systems must incorporate appropriate controls to ensure the solution remains within the organisation’s cyber risk tolerance.
+Any upgrades to existing systems must comply with your organisation’s cyber risk tolerance.